 In this study , it says that using hashtags on Twitter can result to 50% increase in brand engagement and the highest interactions on Instagram involve posts with 11+ hashtags.

 Another study reveals that Instagram posts that have hashtags received over 70% more likes than those without hashtags.

-If your hashtag and post receive high engagement from your audience, chances are, the social media platform will show it on top of the feed.
-And voila!
-More users will land on your account if they click your post.
+If your hashtag and post receive high community engagement from your audience, chances are, the social media platform will show it on top of the feed.
+That raises more chances of engagement.

-The Hashtag Myths (or Truths?)
+The Hashtag Dilemma

 Did you notice it? #justlikethis sounds just about right, but how much impact does it really make?

-Some argue that more specific hashtags have better chances of showing up in the algorithm and thus makes your posts visible.
+Some argue that more specific hashtags have better chances of showing up in the algorithm and thus making your posts visible.

 As you grow your reach, you can add more popular hashtags to your posts while still keeping them within your niche.

 How many hashtags to use on social media?